Massage Licensing Program

 COVID vaccination is required for all WSA staff and students - medical and religious exemptions may be accepted.

-Washington Spa Academy's massage licensing program is 660 hours, running 20 hours per week and lasting approximately 33 weeks while offering three program starts per year:
+Washington Spa Academy's massage licensing program is 660 hours, running 20 hours per week and lasting approximately 33 weeks while offering multiple program starts per year:

 Exact completion dates will vary based upon observed Holidays, email Admissions@waspaacademy.com for more information.